Module tf.cheatsheet

 Zips the TF dataset located by the current directory, with all its additional data modules, but only the latest version, so that it can be attached to a release on GitHub / GitLab.

-tf-zip {org}/{repo}
+tf-zip {org}/{repo}-

 Zips the TF dataset in org/repo so that it can be attached to a release on GitHub / GitLab.

-tf-nbconvert {inDirectory} {outDirectory}
+tf-nbconvert {inDirectory} {outDirectory}-

 Converts notebooks in

-to HTML and stores them inoutDirectory
+inDirectoryto HTML and stores them inoutDirectory.